greilick-industries/rcatc-scripts-grblhal/README.md

 The tool is now synced and the TLO recorded.
 These values will persist and be tracked for the remainder of your session.

-The TLO is employed using `G43.1`.
-You can reset the work Z at any time after the current tool has been measured.
-Each subsequent tool change and measurement will adust the tool length offset accordingly.
+The TLO is employed and tracked using `G43.1 Zx`.
+As long as you do not alter this value at any time, you can adjust your work Z with your normal workflow method using any tool that has been measured and each subsequent tool change and measurement will adust the tool length offset accordingly.

 If at any time during your session the tool gets out of sync through an unexpected stop in the middle of a tool change cycle, follow the same steps before resuming operations.